-Note: If you are applying to the Faculty of Kinesiology at the University of Calgary, you must present ELA 30-1, Biology 30, Math 30 (Pure) and Chemistry 30 for admission.
-For the U of C - Exercise and Health Physiology Major - Math 30 Pure) (minimum grade of 70%) is required.
+Note: If you are applying to the Faculty of Kinesiology at the University of Calgary, you must present ELA 30-1, Biology 30, Math 30-1 and Chemistry 30 for admission.
+For the U of C - Exercise and Health Physiology Major - Math 30-1 (minimum grade of 70%) is required.
 Math 31 is recommended.
-For the U of C -Biomechanics Major - Math 30 (Pure) (minimum grade of 70%) and Math 31 are required; Physics 30 is recommended.
+For the U of C-Biomechanics Major - Math 30-1 (minimum grade of 70%) and Math 31 are required; Physics 30 is recommended.

-Note: If you are applying to the University of Alberta Bachelor of Science Kinesiology (BScKin), admission to this program requires the following high school subject requirements - ELA 30-1, Chemistry 30, Math 30 (Pure), Physics 30, and one of Biology 30 or Physical Education 30 (5 credits).
+Note: If you are applying to the University of Alberta Bachelor of Science Kinesiology (BScKin), admission to this program requires the following high school subject requirements - ELA 30-1, Chemistry 30, Math 30-1, Physics 30, and one of Biology 30 or Physical Education 30 (5 credits) or approved 35 level equivalent (5 credit), including Exercise Science 35, Sports Medicine 35, or Sport Performance 35.

 This program is designed for students who wish to complete the 2-year General Diploma in Kinesiology and Sport Studies and continue on to a Bachelor's Degree.
 Students wishing to complete the Adapted Physical Education, Coaching & Sport Performance, Fitness & Health Promotion, or Sport Management Diploma, and transfer to university, need to select the appropriate options and physical activity courses.
-(See Kinesiology and Sport Studies Diploma, page xx and see an Academic Advisor.)
+(See Kinesiology and Sport Studies Diploma, page 95-College Open.
+No Classes and see an Academic Advisor.)

-University of Alberta Bachelor of Physical Education Year 1
+University of Alberta Bachelor of Physical Education Vear 1

 KNSS 200 Structural Anatomy

 KNSS 201 Biomechanics

 KNSS 204 Sociocultural Foundations of

 P.E.
 Leisure & Sport

-KNSS 210 Fitness and Wellness Theory &
+KNSS 210 Fitness and Wellness Theory

-Practice
+& Practice

 KNSS 240 Adapted Physical Education

 KNSS 270 Leadership & Instruction in

 Physical Activity

 KDNC 200 The Spectrum of Dance in

 Society

-ENGL 210 or r ENGL 219/ENGL 220
+ENGL 219/E NGL 220

-Literary Analysis & Expository

-Writing

-Two Physica Activity Courses - KPAC/KDNC
+Essay Composition and